4.2 Form and Content of Pro Forma Financial Information

 In either case, if the registrant and the acquiree have

-different fiscal year-ends, the financial information for the acquiree
+different fiscal year-ends, the historical financial information for the

-included in the pro forma financial statements should be for a period
+acquiree included in the pro forma financial information should be for a

-that ends within one quarter of the registrant’s period.
-In addition,
+period that ends within one quarter of the registrant’s period.
+In

-the acquiree’s operating results must be for the same number of months
+addition, the acquiree’s operating results must be for the same number

 Example 4-3